-Turregano and CCL colleagues conducted a study to compare leadership scores for leaders in government in comparison with those of other industries.
-They found that all are within an acceptable range, signifying there is no major difference in leadership of a large organization in industry and a large organization in government.
-What is different is the context.
-So the way effective leadership plays out can seem different.
+Our researchers have conducted several studies to compare leadership scores for government leaders with those of other industries.
+They found that all are within an acceptable range, signifying there is no major difference in leading a large organization in private industry versus a large organization in government.
+What’s different is the context.

-People working in government are thought to have a greater call to service than those in other industries.
-They are motivated by mission above all else.
+People working in government are thought to have a greater call to service than their peers in other industries.

 Myth #3: Military leaders are the best at forming and leading teams.

-Military leaders are understandably revered for their skill at leading teams, leading to the assumption that they are best at leading civilian/military teams in the public sector.
+Military leaders are understandably revered for their skill at leading teams, so it stands to reason that they are best at leading civilian/military teams in the public sector.

 One flaw in that assumption?
 CCL research shows that the major factor for career derailment among military officers is difficulty forming and leading teams at a senior level.

-A CCL study looked at the strengths and weaknesses of government leaders by analyzing 360-degree data.
-Technical proficiency was a clear strength, but the ability to lead employees was rated 15th among the 16 competencies needed for leader effectiveness.
-The problem?
-Coworkers saw leading employees as the most important competency for government leaders.
+Another CCL study looked at the strengths and weaknesses of government leaders by analyzing 360-degree data.
+It found that leaders’ coworkers saw leading employees as the most important competency for government leaders.